AdaCore/gnatstudio/docs/users_guide/tools.rst

   * :guilabel:`Auxiliary Builds`

     Open the console containing auxiliary buils output.
-Only cross-reference automated generation output is currently sent to this console.
+Only output from automated cross-reference generation is currently sent to this console.
     See :ref:`Working_with_two_compilers`.

 * :guilabel:`Coverage`